Wiyot: Population

 The Wiyot suffered a devastating onslaught of violence by American settlers in the 1850s and 1860s, wiping out the majority of those alive in 1850 and dispossessing them of their lands.
 Surviving members of the tribe intermarried with neighboring groups, including the Yurok.
 About 500 Wiyot live in Northern California today, still well below their mid-19th century population of 2,000.

 Recent events

 In a step towards making amends, in June 2004 the Eureka City Council transferred 40 acre of Indian Island back to the Wiyot tribe, to add to 1.5 acre the Wiyot had purchased.
 The council also transferred 60 acre on the northeast tip of the 275 acre island on May 18, 2006.

-Tuluwat, the sacred Wiyot village of Indian Island, is currently being restored by the Wiyot tribe.
+Tuluwat, the sacred Wiyot village of Tuluwat Island, is currently being restored by the Wiyot tribe.
 Eureka businesses have stepped forward to donate supplies and trash barges, and the citizens of Eureka have donated to a Tuluwat restoration fund.

-In 2013, Wiyot tribe members returned to Indian Island by canoe, and announced plans to hold another World Renewal Ceremony; it will be the first such ceremony to take place on the island since the massacre.
+In 2013, Wiyot tribe members returned to Tuluwat Island by canoe, and announced plans to hold another World Renewal Ceremony; it will be the first such ceremony to take place on the island since the massacre.

+In 2022, the Wiyot historical culture center opened in Eureka.

+In November 2024, Digawututklh protected area, formerly called Samoa Dunes and Wetlands Conservation Area, was transferred to the Wiyot tribe.